Aegiq/lightworks/docs/source/emulator/simulator.rst

 Setup
 -----

-To demonstrate the usage of the Simulator, we will first configure a Circuit for testing.
+To demonstrate the usage of the Simulator, we will first configure a PhotonicCircuit for testing.
 To do this, we will add an arrangement of randomly configured Mach-Zhender interferometers, which acts as a tuneable beam splitter, and include some additional phase shifters on one arm of the system.

 .. code-block:: Python

     from random import random, seed

-    circuit = lw.Circuit(4)
+    circuit = lw.PhotonicCircuit(4)

     seed(1) # Set random seed so circuit is reproducible for m in [0, 1, 0, 2]: